JamesVanstone/gaming-community-website/README.md

 ## AI Tools Usage

 ### ChatGPT
 ChatGPT was used to assist in my learning of Django.
 Anything the AI suggested was cross-referenced with the Django documentation and with the W3Schools Django documentation.
+I used ChatGPT for generating some mission reports.
 ## Testing and Validation
 ### Testing Results
 Website is responsive and loads quickly, with a lighthouse performance score of 94%.